NOTRE DAME DIVERSITY CONFERENCE CASE COMPETITION

 Teams and Registration

-- Each team must be composed of 4 or 5 members.
+- Each team must be composed of 4 members.

-- Due to the nature of this event, it is expected that each team will have a diverse representation.
+- Due to the nature of this event, it is encouraged that each team will have a diverse representation.

-- If a registered team member is unable to participate in the case competition, a substitution of team members is allowed before 12:00pm EST on March 20th.
-Please communicate this change, including new member’s name and email address, to Dana.
+- If a registered team member is unable to participate in the case competition, a substitution of team members is allowed.
+Please contact Roger at the address listed above.

 Case Distribution and Logistics

 - Presentation time will be assigned randomly.
-Dana Tworney will provide teams with a copy of the entire competition presentation schedule by Thursday, March 21st at 12pm CST.
+Roger Smedley will provide teams with a copy of the entire competition presentation schedule by Wednesday, October 1 at 12 p.m.
+EDT.
 Timeslots may not be traded.

-- We ask that you arrive at the Mendoza College of Business no later than 1 hour before your presentation time.
+- We ask that you arrive at the Mendoza College of Business at least 1 hour before your presentation time.

 - Your team will be assigned a room where you may prepare for your presentation.
 This room will be available to your team for the full day.